 Chudley v Clydesdale Bank EWHC 2177 (Comm) – 2-week Commercial Court trial.
-Instructed by Addleshaw Goddards as sole junior (with Ian Wilson) in successfully defending the Bank from a fraud claim made by an investor in a failed investment scheme.
+Instructed by Addleshaw Goddards as sole junior (with Ian Wilson QC) in successfully defending the Bank from a fraud claim made by an investor in a failed investment scheme.

 Rebecca is currently part of a panel instructed by the Bank of England to address the regulatory consequences of the United Kingdom leaving the European Union.

 Rebecca is regularly instructed to settle pleadings and to advise on all areas of banking law.

 At White & Case: advising on the contentious refinancing of an international airport, including negotiating a resolution with the insurer and existing noteholders.